tylermmorton/create-torque-app/README.md

 $ gonew github.com/tylermmorton/create-torque-app github.com/<your-username>/<your-app-name>
 ```

-or simply fork this repository and clone it locally!
+or simply click 'Use this template' above.

-# The Stack
+## The Stack
 The `create-torque-app` template project is preconfigured with the following technologies:
 - [torque](https://lbft.dev) - Webserver framework
 - [htmx](https://htmx.org/) - Frontend framework